GiovanniKl/MyFxsPackage/README.md

 Each image is inserted in its original scale and the size of a position is determined from the largest dimensions of all images or the `box` argument, larger dimensions apply.

-- `impaths` list of paths (strings) to every image you want to include
+- `impaths` list of paths (strings) to every image you want to include.
-- `spath` path string to save the final image as
+- `spath` path string to save the final image as.
-- `poses` 2-d array (or list of lists) with positions of each image, use 0 where no image will be located and index images from 1 (that is their index in `impaths` + 1)
+- `poses` 2-d array (or list of lists) with positions of each image, use 0 where no image will be located and index images from 1 (that is their index in `impaths` + 1).
-- `padding` int, number of pixels of padding around each image
+- `padding` int, number of pixels of padding around each image.
-- `box` 2-tuple of int values of size of each position, defaults are largest dimensions of all images
+- `box` 2-tuple of int values of size of each position, defaults are largest dimensions of all images.
-- `bg` background color hex string in `"#rrggbbaa"` format
+- `bg` background color hex string in `"#rrggbbaa"` format.
-- `align` location of image in its box, same as in `matplotlib.pyplot.legend`'s argument `loc`
+- `align` location of image in its box, same as in `matplotlib.pyplot.legend`'s argument `loc`.

 Example of usage: